-When migrating data from one physical volume to another in the same volume group, use the migratepv command.
+When migrating data from one physical volume to another in the same volume group, use the migratepy command.
 There are a few considerations before doing this:

 - The migratepy command cannot migrate a striped logical volume.
-To do this, use the cplv and rmlv commands. - The new physical volume must be part of the same volume group. - Ensure that all file systems on the logical volume are unmounted. - Only the root user has authority to use the migratepy command.
+To do this, use the cply and rmly commands. - The new physical volume must be part of the same volume group. - Ensure that all file systems on the logical volume are unmounted. - Only the root user has authority to use the migratepy command.